 What is a postcode gardener?

-The gardener is funded by local people to tackle problems of maintaining urban greenery and increasing social fragmentation.
+The gardener is funded by local people to provide a longterm financially sustainable solution to the problems of maintaining urban greenery and increasing social fragmentation.
 The role combines gardening at a ‘postcode level’ with community organising to involve locals in the process.
 They work on private and public land so long as it's publicly visible and empower locals to work together to help greenery and wildlife flourish.
 The gardener is supported by local partners using knowledge, experience and resources built for the project.

-Following a review of the programme, we are now exploring several possible pathways for 10xGreener and our postcode gardener network.
+Following a review of the programme, we are now exploring several possible pathways for our postcode gardener network.
 Would you be interested in partnering with us?